 Site and growth plan options

 Our client is Australasia’s largest B2C fashion retailer with annual revenue of over $1b.
-The global rapid growth in e-commerce, exacerbated by COVID lockdowns, resulted in demand doubling in the prior two years and strong growth forecasted for many years to come.
+The global rapid growth in e-commerce, exacerbated by COVID lockdowns, resulted in demand doubling in the prior two year.
+Strong growth forecasted for many years to come meant that network design was a priority.

 With the current distribution centre over capacity, our client was unsure of how to support the growth trajectory in the short, mid and long-term.
 One of their key questions was should we decentralise and have product closer to customers?